MitchellSingleton/docker-airconnect/README.md

 This image has been built using Docker's buildx with multi-architecture support for AMD64, ARM64, and ARM devices.

-# Running
+# How to use this image

-This can be run using a docker compose file or a docker run command.
+This image can be used by running a docker compose file or a docker run command.

 Sample docker compose file (includes environment variable so the aircast executable is never started and custom parameters for the airupnp executable):